 Digestion can be defined as a process of breaking down food substances into minute soluble substances.
 The major organs that play a vital role in digestion include the esophagus, large intestine, small intestine, and the stomach.
 This process allows the food you eat to be converted into nutrients your body requires to function.
 These nutrients include fatty acids, carbohydrates, essential minerals, and essential amino acids.
-According to patriothealthinstitute.net, you need to know how your digestive system works and why it should stay healthy.
+You need to know how your digestive system works and why it should stay healthy.
 The following are common digestive systems that affect many people:

 It is commonly known as heartburn.
 It is a painful condition that occurs when the esophagus cannot handle the stomach acid.
 You should be aware that the food you eat is digested with the assistance of natural hydrochloric acid found in the stomach.
 The acid has produced the stomach, and it is stored there.
 For unexplained reasons, sometimes the acid flows into the esophagus and causes a heartburn and a chest burning sensation.

 These are pebble-like, hard deposits, which develop in the gall bladder.
 They can be as large as a golf ball or as small as sand depending on the severity of the problem.
 These stones are contained cholesterol.
 However, there is no relation with them with the amount of cholesterol you have in the body.